rknlhrqy/mermanager/README.md

 # mermanager
 A Web app which manages the mermen in different places.
+The user can add new merman with the name and one of the three places to live.
+The user can remove any merman or edit a merman to any other place.

 # detail
 The frond-end is developed using React and MobX.<br>